harrist4/darkroom-timer/parts_list.md

 - **Adhesive Cork Sheet** — 1mm thick, applied to base for grip and surface protection
 - **Wiring** — Flexible stranded hookup wire; connectors are up to builder preference

+---

 ## Optical Component

 - **Red Lighting Gel Filter** — 8.5" x 11" transparent red correction gel for safelight compatibility
   - Example: *Transparent Color Red Correction Lighting Gel Filter 8.5 x 11-Inches Red Gel Light Filter Plastic Film Sheets*

-## Notes

-- Battery operation is not supported or included
+---

+## Adhesives and Assembly Aids

+- **Hot Glue** — Used to secure internal components (Nano, display, USB-C module) to the case interior
+  - Easily released with a spray of isopropyl alcohol (IPA)
+- **Bondic UV Resin Kit** — Used to affix the bezel cleanly without fogging or warping the red gel
+  - UV-accessible groove in the bezel makes this straightforward

+---

+## STL and Source Files

-- STL files and FreeCAD source are available in the `3D/` directory
+- FreeCAD source and STL files are located in the `3D/` directory
+  - Bezel: `darkroom-timer-Bezel.stl` (stepped design for UV resin)
+  - Top/Bottom Case: `darkroom-timer-Case Top.stl`, `darkroom-timer-Case Bottom.stl`
-- Arduino sketch is located in `Arduino/darkroom_timer/darkroom_timer.ino`
+- Arduino sketches are located in the `Arduino/` directory
+  - Main project: `Arduino/DarkroomDualTimer/DarkroomDualTimer.ino`
+  - Demo/test sketch: `Arduino/VIsForVictory/VIsForVictory.ino`

+---

-For assembly, wiring diagrams, and case design references, see the `README.md`.
+For assembly instructions, wiring diagrams, and additional images, see the `README.md`.